Updated on April 3, 2023

 Another myth is that fleas can’t live on humans.
 Again, this is a myth based on partial information.

-Here at RMC, we pride ourselves in giving out the most accurate information possible, and when you point out a mistake, we actually go and fact check ourselves again using the information you provide.
+Here at RMC, we pride ourselves in giving out the most accurate information possible, and when you point out a mistake, we actually go and fact check ourselves using the information you provide.
 If we’re wrong, we admit it.

 And it’s this attention to detail that allows us to boldly say that the above claims are wrong because there are actually…